ankitha-venkata/airlines_db/README.md

-##Designing a database for an airlines company
+#Designing a database for an airline company

 ##Summary